Helping you communicate more effectively

 Accent modification aims to facilitate correct production of English sounds, as well as stress, rhythm and intonation patterns.
-The ultimate goal is not to eliminate your natural accent but to increase your success and confidence in speaking English.
+The ultimate goal is not to eliminate a person’s natural accent but to increase success and confidence in speaking English.

-A comprehensive speech assessment is required to determine whether you are likely to benefit from accent modification training.
-A qualified speech-language pathologist will evaluate both your perception and production of speech sounds (consonants and vowels) as well as stress, rhythm, and intonation patterns.
-Individualized training goals are then developed, based on the results of this assessment as well as your specific communication needs.
+A comprehensive speech assessment is required to determine whether an individual is likely to benefit from accent modification training.
+A qualified speech-language pathologist will evaluate both the perception and production of speech sounds (consonants and vowels) as well as stress, rhythm, and intonation patterns.
+Individualized training goals are then developed, based on the results of this assessment as well as the client’s specific communication needs.

 Training sessions may be conducted on an individual basis or in small groups (up to four individuals).
-A minimum of twelve weekly training sessions is typically recommended for you to fully benefit from the program.
-The number of sessions may be adjusted based on your needs and availability.
+A minimum of twelve weekly training sessions is typically recommended in order for the client to benefit from the program.
+The number of sessions may be adjusted based on client needs and availability.
 Regular home practice (approximately one hour per day) is advised to achieve optimal success.

 Who provides services at the Dalhousie Accent Modification Clinic?